Commissioner of Oaths’ services are offered in person at four Client Service Centres by appointment only.

 - Common Law or single status affidavits

-- City of Ottawa Planning applications (free – City business)
+- City of Ottawa Planning and Heritage applications

 - Bank Related documents

-- Application for Authorization and Statutory Declaration (For the Puposes of Entry into Canada for Extended Family Members - Covid-19 Emergency Orders in Council Under the Quarantine Act)
+- Application for Authorization and Statutory Declaration (For the Purposes of Entry into Canada for Extended Family Members - Covid-19 Emergency Orders in Council Under the Quarantine Act)

 The following is a listing of documents a Commissioner of Oaths cannot sign:

 - Documents that need to be certified or if true copies need to be authored;

 - Forms which call upon a Commissioner of Oath, yet also request certified true copies of other documents as attachments.
 Because the Commissioner cannot certify attachments, they cannot sign the affixed application (as listed above, the only exception is that of a federal government permanent residency application);

 - Affidavits of true identity required for an applicant of a marriage license.
 These must be signed by a notary public.